VeerendraJagadale/kibo-fulfillment-workflows/docs/Quick-Start-Guide.md

 # Quick Start Guide: Setting Up jBPM for Kibo Fulfillment Workflows

-This Quick Start Guide will help you set up jBPM Business Central on your local system, specifically for working with the Kibo Fulfillment Workflows project.
-Whether you're new to jBPM or setting up for a quick demo, this guide will walk you through each step to get you up and running smoothly.
+This Quick Start Guide will help you set up jBPM Business Central on your local system, preparing it to work seamlessly with the Kibo Fulfillment Workflows project.
+Whether you're new to jBPM or configuring your environment for a specific task, this guide will walk you through each step to get everything running smoothly.

 ## Prerequisites

-Before you begin, make sure you have the following:
+Before you begin, ensure you have the following:

 - A Mac computer
 - Basic understanding of terminal commands